Sachin5411/Titanic_Prediction/README.md

 # Titanic_Prediction
-this repository contains training as well as testing file ,  I had used Decision Tree approach
+this repository contains training as well as testing file , Survival of a Person is Predicted Decision Tree approach